This blog may contain affiliate links. Read our disclosure policy for more info.

 In my opinion, if you travel during the day and stick to touristic routes, it is extremely rare to get robbed on a chicken bus – and in that sense, they are safe!

 This is likely the biggest worry with chicken buses.
-With no seat belts and drivers who are overconfident in their driving ability, crashes do happen.
+With no seat belts and drivers who are overconfident in their driving ability, accidents can happen.

 Luckily, most buses are slow and with the constant stopping, the drivers struggle to do high speeds for long periods of time.
 Also, the biggest danger is usually for the other driver.
 School buses are built tough, they’re heavy and long.
-Small cars definitely come off second best in a crash.
+Small cars definitely come off second best in an accident.